getdish/dish/docs/nate.md

     - search page fixes:
       - shows blank sometimes
       - recyclerview needs to load more up-front, keep more in memory
-    - restaurantlistitem - next to fav, add to list button
     - search page - show popular lists for that region + tags
     - restaurant page - show lists restaurant is on
     - new list